 Both Liberty and Ellis Islands and the Statue herself are maintained and run by the National Park Service.
-However, the official concessionaire is Statue Cruises – they're the only folks who can get you to the islands for an up close and personal visit with Lady Liberty.
-We're proud that New York CityPASS includes a visit to Liberty and Ellis Islands with Statue Cruises, as well as admission to the Ellis Island Immigration Museum, one of the top museums in New York .
+However, the official concessionaire is Statue Cruises — they're the only folks who can get you to the islands for an up close and personal visit with Lady Liberty.
+We're proud that New York CityPASS® tickets and New York C3® tickets include a visit to Liberty and Ellis Islands with Statue Cruises, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum, two of the top museums in New York .

-Access to the Statue grounds includes your ferry trip to and from the islands, as well as admission to the Ellis Island Immigration Museum.
+Access to the Statue grounds includes your ferry trip to and from the islands, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum.
 Once you arrive, take your time exploring your surroundings with the included audio tour.
 Both islands offer free Ranger tours as well, and of course, plan to take advantage of the many scenic photo opportunities you'll have.
 Both tours are a great activity to do with kids.

 Statue Cruises has two departure locations you can choose from: Battery Park in Manhattan or Liberty State Park in New Jersey.
 You may depart from and return to different locations.
 However, keep in mind that once you return to either Battery Park or Liberty State Park, you may not re-board the ferry.

-It's important to note that New York CityPASS does not include access to the monument or to the crown.
+It's important to note that New York CityPASS® tickets and New York C3® tickets do not include access to the pedestal or to the crown.
 The only way to gain access to these areas is directly through Statue Cruises.
-We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do to if you want to visit the interior of the Statue of Liberty, including the crown and/or monument.
+We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do if you want to visit the interior of the Statue of Liberty, including the crown and/or pedestal.

 Statue of Liberty crown tickets are available only through Statue Cruises; they must be purchased in advance either by telephone or online.
 If you arrive at a departure location and want to purchase a crown ticket, you'll be out of luck.

 To gain crown access, you must purchase a Statue Cruises Reserve Ticket with Crown Access.
-Visit statuecruises.com or call 201-604-2800 to purchase and reserve a departure time.
+Visit cityexperiences.com or call (877) 523-9849 to purchase and reserve a departure time.

-There are only 365 crown tickets available each day, and they sell out far in advance, so we recommend calling as early as possible to get your crown ticket.
+Crown tickets tend to sell out far in advance, so we recommend getting yours as early as possible.
 There is a maximum of four crown reservations allowed per order.
 Also, keep in mind that children need to be at least 4 feet (1.2 meters) tall to visit the crown.

-Your crown ticket includes your ferry trip to and from the Islands, as well as admission to the Ellis Island Immigration Museum, so you don't need to purchase those separately.
+Your crown ticket includes your ferry trip to and from the Islands, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum, so you don't need to purchase those separately.
 You also get an Audio Tour with your crown ticket, available in several different languages.

 Once you've purchased your crown ticket from Statue Cruises, here are some things that might be helpful as you plan your visit: